Resilience in a time of war

 Ronald S. Palomares, PhD

 Assistant executive director, Practice Directorate, American Psychological Association

 Cmdr.
 Morgan Sammons, PhD

 Navy Mental Health Department, Annapolis, Md.

-APA, located in Washington, DC, is the largest scientific and professional organization representing psychology in the United States.
-Its membership includes nearly 130,000 researchers, educators, clinicians, consultants and students.
+APA, located in Washington, D.C., is the largest scientific and professional organization representing psychology in the United States, with more than 122,500 researchers, educators, clinicians, consultants and students as its members.
 APA works to advance psychology as a science and profession and as a means of promoting health, education and human welfare.

 For additional copies of this brochure, call 1-800-964-2000 or use our ordering page.